CHAMONIX - ZERMATT: Haute Route

 🌤Recommended period: mid-June to September.

-Discover our itinerary to Chamonix from Zermatt here 📍
+Discover our itinerary to Chamonix from Zermatt here 📍and a blog post about the day-by-day crossing written by one of our customers!

 The classic route is 225 km long.
 It crosses the heart of the Alps on both the French and Swiss sides.
 The French section is shorter: just 20 km or so before crossing the border at the Col de Balme.
 The view of Mont Blanc is magnificent!